QuaSi-Software/Documentation/docs/resie_description_components.md

 ## Heat pump (HP)
 ### General description of HP
 As heat pumps, electrically driven variable-speed and on-off compressor heat pumps can be integrated into the simulation model of Quasi.
 Their general system chart with the denotation of the in- and outputs is shown in the figure below.
-In general, a gaseous refrigerant is compressed by the compressor uwing electrical energy, resulting in a high temperature of the refrigerant.
+In general, a gaseous refrigerant is compressed by the compressor requiring electrical energy, resulting in a high temperature of the refrigerant.
 The refrigerant is then condensed in the condenser and it releases the energy to the condenser liquid at a high temperature level.
 After that, the refrigerant is expanded and completely liquefied in the expansion valve.
 In the following evaporator, the refrigerant is then evaporated at a low temperature level with the help of a low-temperature heat source, after which it is fed back into the compressor.

 ![General System chart of a heat pump](fig/221018_WP_Anlagenschema.svg)